DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

 * The function rte_jhash2 is deprecated and should be removed.

-* The field mem_location of the rte_lpm structure is deprecated and should be removed as well as the macros RTE_LPM_HEAP and RTE_LPM_MEMZONE.

 * The following fields have been deprecated in rte_eth_stats: imissed, ibadcrc, ibadlen, imcasts, fdirmatch, fdirmiss, tx_pause_xon, rx_pause_xon, tx_pause_xoff, rx_pause_xoff